edunham/site/pages/about.rst

 =====

-I'm a `FOSS <http://en.wikipedia.org/wiki/Free_and_open-source_software>`_ user and nerd who's currently finishing up a Computer Science degree.
+I'm a `FOSS <http://en.wikipedia.org/wiki/Free_and_open-source_software>`_ addict who's currently finishing up a Computer Science degree.

 `FIRST <http://www3.usfirst.org/>`_ got me into robotics and programming back in 2006, and I've been an amateur electrical and mechanical engineer ever